ayatokura/ai-openscale/wos-monitor-fairness.md

 - The `debiased_probability` column, on the other hand, represents the probability of the debiased prediction.
 This is an array of double value, where each value represents the probability of the de-biased prediction belonging to one of the prediction classes.

-One another column, `debiased_decoded_target`, is also returned, in case you have a column in your output schema that contains a column with `modeling-role` as `decoded-target`.
+On another column, `debiased_decoded_target`, is also returned, in case you have a column in your output schema that contains a column with `modeling-role` as `decoded-target`.
+The `debiased_decoded_target` column would still exist in the response and would contain

 - The `debiased_decoded_target` column contains the string representation of the debiased prediction.
 In the previous example, where the prediction value was either "0.0" or "1.0", the `debiased_decoded_target` will contain either "Loan Granted" or "Loan Denied".